-The objective of this project is to reduce human and material losses from Glacier Lake Outburst Flooding (GLOF) in Solukhumbu district and catastrophic flooding events in the Terai and Churia Range.
+With a focus on community-based risk reduction - and encompassing much-needed non-structural risk reduction measures such as early warning systems, awareness-raising, coordinated preparedness and land use planning - the objective of this project (2013-2017) was to reduce human and material losses from GLOF in Solukhumbu district and catastrophic flooding events in the Terai and Churia Range.

 For updates on UNDP Early Warning Systems and Climate Resilient Development projects, click here.

 Nepal is one of the most disaster-affected countries in the world and among the top ten countries that are most affected by climate-related hazards.
 The country's economic and human development have been greatly constrained by mountainous terrain, lack of access to the sea and its high susceptibility to natural disasters, particularly floods, landslides, windstorms, hailstorms, earthquakes, forest fires, glacial lake outburst floods (GLOFs) and avalanches.

 Climate change is projected to increase the severity and unpredictability of flooding and will also increase the risk of potentially catastrophic Glacial Lake Outburst Floods (GLOFs) in the high mountains as glaciers retreat and glacial lakes expand.
 A report on disaster risk reduction concluded that as climate change impacts increase, more than 1 million people in Nepal would become vulnerable to climate-induced disasters every year.
 The Government of Nepal is acutely aware of the growing problems the country faces due to existing and future climate-related hazards.

 Under this project, support from the GEF-Least Developed Countries Fund helped the Government of Nepal to overcome some of the key barriers to managing the growing risks of GLOFs and flooding in the Tarai and Churia Range of southern Nepal with a strong emphasis on community engagement, empowerment and social inclusion.